 History

 From its inauspicious beginnings, back in 1964, when The Cambridge Folk Club opened briefly, lost £10.00, and shut down again, its reputation has steadily grown to the point where it's now a recognised and respected fixture in Cambridge's varied musical landscape.
-Following on the tradition established from its early days of being a venue which supports local grass roots talent, it also promotes a variety of acts from further afield, and reflects this in its annual club tent programme at The Cambridge Folk Festival.
+From the start, it supported local grass-roots talent, but soon began to promote a variety of acts from further afield, and now welcomes artists from across the whole gamut of folk music.
+Until recently, it hosted the Friday night session in the Club Tent at Cambridge Folk Festival, and is now involved in organising a Folk Day in collaboration with Black Fen Folk Club, at Cambridge Museum of Technology.

 Over the years, the Club has seen some pretty amazing musical events, not least the chance to book the young Paul Simon for the princely sum of £10.00 back in 1965, just after CBS released his first single, I am a Rock.
 Nic Jones, Diz Disley and Martin Carthy are just some of the now legendary figures to have played at the Club in the1980s.

 The Club has met at a number of different venues in the city, including The George and Dragon (later The now lost Spade and Beket), the old YMCA, the Red Cow, the Lion Bar, The Portland Arms, the Golden Hind (its present home), The Man on the Moon and The Unicorn in Trumpington (now The Lord Byron).
-So there's something quite satisfying about where its fiftieth anniversary celebrations are taking place - at The Golden Hind on Milton Road, the Club's home for the last ten years.
+In September 2024, we will be celebrating our nineteenth year at The Golden Hind, Milton Road, where Greene King, and Richard Keepings, the licensee, have made us feel so welcome.